Lawnmower Deth: Main career (1987–1993)

-Lawnmower Deth were formed in Ravenshead, Nottinghamshire in 1987 by friends Chris Flint, Joseph Whitaker, Pete Lee, Steve Nesfield and Chris Parkes, along with Gavin ‘Paddy’ O’Malley from Colwick.
+Lawnmower Deth were formed in Ravenshead, Nottinghamshire in 1987 by friends Chris Flint, Pete Lee, Steve Nesfield and Chris Parkes from Joseph Whitaker school, along with Gavin 'Paddy' O'Malley from Colwick.

 Their first official release was a split album with Metal Duck.
-Lawnmower Deth's side of the record was entitled Mower Liberation Front and positive responses led to their debut studio album, Ooh Crikey, It’s… Lawnmower Deth.
+Lawnmower Deth's side of the record was entitled Mower Liberation Front and positive responses led to their debut studio album, Ooh Crikey, It's… Lawnmower Deth.
 Their second studio album, Return of the Fabulous Metal Bozo Clowns, was released in 1992.
 For this release, Paddy was replaced by Kev Papworth.

 The band covered several famous songs in their time, including Fleetwood Mac's "The Chain", Motörhead's self-titled song, Squeeze's "Up the Junction", The Osmonds' "Crazy Horses", and Kim Wilde's "Kids in America" which was released as the band's only single in 1991.

 The band's sense of humour extended into their music videos.
 Both "Kids in America" and "Lawnmowers for Heroes, Comics for Zeros", the latter from Metal Bozo Clowns, were recorded on home video cameras and edited in an amateur fashion.

 The band's third and final studio album, Billy, was released in 1993.
 The album had a pop punk style similar Green Day instead of thrash metal.
 Poor sales and a declining audience led the band to break up later on that year.